rajatrakesh/DataAILab/section9.3-building-ai-agents.md

 Determine the appropriate task based on the user's request and follow the corresponding steps.
 First, based on the user's query, determine the task type:

-1. **Determine Task Type:**
+1. Determine Task Type:
-   - **Key Information Extraction**: Every time extract the following fields based on the mentioned Document Extraction Use cases (also called "task definition") based on
+   - Key Information Extraction: Every time extract the following fields based on the mentioned Document Extraction Use cases (also called "task definition") based on
 - Extract structured fields
   Use PANCardExtract use case to Extract field, PAN Number Use Aadhaar Extract use case to Extract field, Aadhaar Number